-Orchard Place Substance Use Services are outpatient drug treatment programs that serve Iowa children and teens under the age of 18 who are experiencing problems at school or in the community due to alcohol and/or drug use.
+Orchard Place Substance Use Services is an outpatient drug treatment program that serves Iowa children and teens under the age of 18 who are experiencing problems at school, in the community or in their daily lives due to alcohol and/or drug use.
 These children and teens may also be struggling in family, peer, or school environments.
 Our substance use treatment approach uses motivational interviewing and a co-occurring mental health perspective in group, individual, and family sessions.

 Substance Use Services can include: